mideind/GreynirEngine/doc/reference.rst

             Defaults to ``False``.
         :return: A fresh parse job object.

-        The given text string is tokenized and split into sentences.
+        The given text string is tokenized and split into paragraphs and sentences.
         If the ``parse`` parameter is ``True``, the sentences are parsed immediately, before returning from the method.
-        Otherwise, parsing should be done explicitly by calling :py:meth:`_Sentence.parse()` on each sentence.
+        Otherwise, parsing is incremental (on demand) and is invoked by calling :py:meth:`_Sentence.parse()` explicitly on each sentence.

-        Returns a :py:class:`_Job` object which supports iteration through the sentences of the parse job.
+        Returns a :py:class:`_Job` object which supports iteration through the paragraphs and sentences of the parse job.

     .. py:method:: parse(self, text : string) -> dict